openshift-cs/rosaworkshop/OSD3.11/3-lab_overview.md

 > **Note** In order to simplify the deployment of the app (which you will do next) we have included all the objects needed in the above YAMLs as "all-in-one" YAMLs.
 In reality though, an enterprise would most likely want to have a different yaml file for each Kubernetes object.

+**TODO: CONFIRM THE ABOVE IF WILL DO WITH S2I**

 ### About OSToy

-OSToy is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
+OSToy is a simple Node.js application that we will deploy to OpenShift Dedicated.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can:

 - write messages to the log (stdout / stderr)
 - intentionally crash the application to view self-healing